 If you like watching movies, you can take them with you and watch them on your N95.
 One easy way to do it is to convert your movies to a format that DivX Mobile will play.
 In this tutorial I use mencoder on Linux to convert a movie to XviD.
 XviD is an open source MPEG-4 video codec.
 The DivX player plays XviD files very well.
 I will also provide links to the Windows and Mac DivX Mobile bundles which include a special version of the DivX Converter for Mobile.

 - First things first, let’s install DivX Mobile on the phone.
-You can download a copy from the DivX site.
+You can download a copy from the DivX site (Update: software no longer available).
 Use the Symbian OS S60 3rd Edition link.
 If you aren’t familiar with installing applications on your N95, see my tutorials on Installing Applications on the N95 via USB or Installing Applications on the N95 via Bluetooth.
 I have also included a Mobile Code that you can use to install DivX Mobile directly over the air.

 - Now that you have DivX Mobile installed, run it my choosing Menu -> Applications -> DivX Player.